 4 Expert Witnesses Attorneys Frequently Consult

 An expert witness can be any specialist whose knowledge base provides useful information for a specific case.
-The experts your attorney will consult with will depend on the type of case — whether a car crash, medical malpractice, premise liability, or product liability claim.
+The experts your attorney will consult with will depend on the type of case — such as a car crash, premise liability, or product liability claim.

 While this list could include a nearly endless number of specialists and professionals, there are a few experts with whom attorneys commonly consult for personal injury claims.